 - Complete an admissions interview at the Center for Lifelong Learning.

 - Candidates without previous college credit can petition for acceptance to the University.
 The candidate will need to demonstrate academic ability and achievement through work experience, specialized training, certifications, military service, or other experiential learning.
 The petition for admission must include a resume that details successful learning from informal or non-collegiate sponsored instruction.

 There are two types of admission into the Center for Lifelong Learning:

 - Degree seeking admission is granted to applicants who meet the admission requirements stated above.

 - Non-degree admission is granted for those individuals wishing to take one or more courses on a transient basis for the completion of a certificate program.

-The total cost of tuition for completing the baccalaureate degree through the Adult and Graduate Education program will vary based on several factors, including the amount of transfer credit, the number of prior learning credit awarded, and full or part-time enrollment.
+The total cost of tuition for completing the baccalaureate degree through the Center for Lifelong Learning will vary based on several factors, including the amount of transfer credit, the number of prior learning credit awarded, and full or part-time enrollment.

 |Tuition—per credit hour: